reflectoring/reflectoring.github.io/content/blog/2022/2022-05-22-connect-to-aws-rds.md

 url: connect-rds-byjumphost
 ---

-Back-end server resources like databases often contain data which is critical for an application to function in a consistent manner.
+Back-end server resources like databases often contain data that is critical for an application to function consistently.
 So these resources are protected from public access over the internet by placing them in a private subnet.
 This will however make it inaccessible to the database clients and applications running on our local development workstations.

 This problem is mitigated by using a server called "Jump host" that can receive requests from external sources over the internet and securely forward("jump") to the database secured in the private subnet.

 In this tutorial, we will use a Jump host for accessing an RDS database residing in a private subnet.

 ## Creating an RDS Database with Engine Type: MySQL
-Let us first create our RDS database using the AWS Managedment Console with `MySQL` as the engine type:
+Let us first create our RDS database using the AWS Management Console with `MySQL` as the engine type:

 {{% image alt="Create RDS Database" src="images/posts/aws-rds-connect/create-db.png" %}}